ElaineNg94/Shopify_Data_Science_Intern/README.md

 **B) What metric would you report for this dataset?**

-Since we know they only sell one type of shoe, I would divide the total amount of orders_values with the amount of total_items sold to get a better idea of each shoe since they all **_should_** be the same price.
+Since we know they only sell one type of shoe, I would divide the total order_amount with the amount of total_items sold to get a better idea of each shoe since they all **_should_** be the same price.

 **C) What is its value?**